notesofcliff/delve/src/home/doc/user/Getting_Started.md

 This query retrieves events from the last 15 minutes, selects specific fields, and expands key-value pairs into individual fields.

 ### Ingestion
-Ingestion is the process of importing data into Flashlight.
+Ingestion is the process of importing data into Delve.
 This can be done through various methods:
-- **REST API**: Programmatically send data to Flashlight.
+- **REST API**: Programmatically send data to Delve.
 - **File-tail Utility**: Monitor and stream log files in real-time.
 - **Syslog**: Collect logs from network devices and servers via UDP, TCP, or TLS.
 - **Searches**: Use interactive or scheduled queries to ingest data.

 ### Field Extraction and Preprocessing
 Field extraction identifies and extracts specific fields from data.
-Flashlight supports:
+Delve supports:
 - **Index-time Extractions**: Applied during data ingestion and persisted in the database.
 - **Search-time Extractions**: Dynamically extract fields during a search (can be persisted to the database or ephemeral).
 - **Preprocessing**: Take action (email, log, etc.) on certain events during ingestion.

 ### Search
 Search functionality allows querying and filtering data, as well as performing transformations, visualizations, and more.
-Flashlight supports custom search commands written in Python, which can be registered in the configuration.
+Delve supports custom search commands written in Python, which can be registered in the configuration.

 ### Custom Apps
-Flashlight enables the creation of custom apps to group related data and code.
+Delve enables the creation of custom apps to group related data and code.
 These apps can include custom search commands, dashboards, REST API endpoints, and more.

 ### Alerts
-Flashlight provides search-based and processor-based alerts:
+Delve provides search-based and processor-based alerts:
 - **Search-based Alerts**: Triggered by saved queries and scheduled tasks.
 - **Processor-based Alerts**: Triggered during data ingestion based on event sourcetype.

 ## Installation
-For installation instructions, please refer to the [Flashlight Administration Manual](../administration/index.md).
-The User Manual assumes that Flashlight is already installed and configured.
+For installation instructions, please refer to the [Delve Administration Manual](../administration/index.md).
+The User Manual assumes that Delve is already installed and configured.

 ## Logging In
-Once Flashlight is installed, you can log in to the web interface using the credentials provided by your administrator.
+Once Delve is installed, you can log in to the web interface using the credentials provided by your administrator.

 ## User Interface Overview
-The Flashlight web interface consists of several key components:
+The Delve web interface consists of several key components:

-- **Browsable REST API**: Provides access to almost all of the data that Flashlight has.
+- **Browsable REST API**: Provides access to almost all of the data that Delve has.
-- **Documentation**: Comprehensive documentation for using and configuring Flashlight.
+- **Documentation**: Comprehensive documentation for using and configuring Delve.
 - **Explore UI**: A dynamic, universal search interface.
 - **Admin UI**: An administrative dashboard for managing users, data sources, and system settings.